9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **The Ramp**

-The Ramp is made of 3 1x5x1x22 Steel C-Channels and 2 1x2x1x22 Aluminium C-Channel being is held together by 32 Star drive #8-32 x 1/4" screws with Nylon Nuts on them.
+The Ramp is made of 3 1x5x1x22 Steel C-Channels and 2 1x2x1x22 Aluminum C-Channel being is held together by 32 Star drive #8-32 x 1/4" screws with Nylon Nuts on them.
 We chose this design because the 5 wide C-Channels allow for enough space for the disc and flywheels and the 2 wide C-Channel gives a place to mount the flywheels and motors with a gear ration on.

 - Top View